emidombek/nomada-photo/docs/README.md

 ## Known Issues and Bugs

-- The hover underline element in the main Navigation Menu is not centered on some smaller screens.
 - The additional hover dropdown menu was removed as it had too many issues with responsiveness and was not essential to the UX of the site.
-- There were several issues with my Commit Messages due to lack of training of how/format these messages within the course.I have now corrected these issues and am citing this here as I am aware of the importance of these messages.
+- There were several issues with my Commit Messages due to lack of training of how/format these messages within the course I have been doing large commits and will be working on reducing these commits to smaller changes.
+I have now corrected these issues and am citing this here as I am aware of the importance of these messages.
+- This website is a Photography Portfolio and is image heavy.
+Some images may be slow to load even after being compressed in Photoshop.

 ## Resources

 - Content:

   - All photos used on this website were taken by me, Emilia Dombek.
   - Wireframes were made using the Quickmockup Plugin in Adobe XD.
+Wireframes have also been imported into Figma for ease of viewing.

 - Code and Implementation: